 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.

 What is the purpose of this class?
-Students in this class will receive weekly instructor feedback on the assignments they complete for Master the Short Story OR feedback on a completed short story of up to 5,000 words at the end of the course.
+Students in this class will receive instructor feedback on the assignments they complete for Master the Short Story OR feedback on a completed short story of up to 5,000 words at the end of the course.

 Why is this an add-on?
 Master the Short Story is designed to introduce students to the basic building blocks of narrative craft in a comprehensive, practical way.
 Students practice what they learn in the lectures by completing weekly assignments.
 The class is priced to allow beginning writers to build a background in narrative craft, even if they're not yet ready to share their work.
 This add-on is an opportunity for those students who are interested in further growth in their writing life to receive one-on-one feedback from a veteran writing teacher.

-What can students submit for critique?
-You can submit eleven writing assignments for critique.
-There are 15 assignments in MASTER THE SHORT STORY, and four do not lend themselves well to feedback: the character dossier, a listing exercise, a reading exercise, and a research exercise.
+If you choose to submit assignments: You can submit eleven writing assignments for critique.
+There are 15 assignments in MASTER THE SHORT STORY, and four do not lend themselves well to feedback (these are noted in the weekly assignment sections).
 All of the other assignments may be submitted for critique.
 You'll find a complete list of assignments in order in the WELCOME section.

 Do I have to submit the assignments in a particular order?
-The assignments are numbered: Exercise 1, Exercise 2, etc. and submitting them in order is a good way to build upon what you've learned.
+The assignments are numbered: Assignment 1, Assignment 2, etc. and submitting them in order is a good way to build upon what you've learned.
 However, you may submit them in any order you wish!
 You are also welcome to submit them as a bundle at any point in the course.

 How should I format the assignments?
 Please submit your assignments as a WORD doc attached to email.
 Please use standard manuscript format: double spaced, in a font of 12 points or larger.